adriansahlman/setup_mac/README.md

 ## Automatic
 Any parts that can be setup automatically are taken care of by this [script](/setup).
 Make sure that the manual step for [Sleep](#Sleep) has been made first.

-Note that env var `BREW_PATH` must be set for intel-based macs (the default value `/opt/homebrew/bin/brew` only works for apple silicone).

 Run the automatic script with:
 `/bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/adriansahlman/setup_mac/main/setup.sh)"`